Nerwyn/android-tv-card/README.md

 - `elapsed` - Only for timer entities.
 Updated twice a second using the the current timestamp and the attributes `duration`, `remaining`, and `finishes_at`, and locked to a max value using the attribute `duration`.
   - NOTE: elapsed is not an actual attribute of timer entities, but is a possible attribute for timer entities for the purpose of displaying accurate timer elapsed values.
 Timer entities do have an attribute `remaining`, which only updates when the timer state changes.
 The actual `remaining` attribute can be calculated using the elapsed value and the timer duration attribute.

-If you find that the autofilling of the entity ID in the action or remote element value is causing issues, setting `Autofill` to false may help.
+If you find that the autofilling of fields in actions or remote element values is causing issues, setting `Autofill` to false may help.
 Just remember to set the entity ID of the remote element and the entity, device, area, or label ID of the action target.

 Haptics are enabled for remote elements by default, but can be toggled globally or at the custom action level.